Donders-Institute/hpc-wiki-v2/docs/cluster_howto/genai/ollama.rst

     ...

 .. note::
     As the started server is capable for serving multiple clients at the same time, it is possible to use the same server endpoint in multiple clients as long as the client can access the DCCN network (e.g. via `eduVPN Trigon full access profile <https://intranet.donders.ru.nl/index.php?id=eduvpn>`__).
-Please keep in mind that the data transferred between the server and the clients are not encrypted.

 Connecting clients to the OLLAMA server
 =======================================